Modern Foreign Languages

 - Staff subject knowledge, which is audited each year to ensure knowledge is secure, and additional support provided if necessary

 - Termly staff meetings to discuss and evaluate the effectiveness of topics with the subject leaders.
 From this, medium term planning is amended and adapted to ensure the curriculum remains relevant for the children

 - A ‘pupil voice’, which is conducted at the beginning and end of each year to allow pupils to contribute to their curriculum content

-- Termly monitoring of work against the medium-term plans, so that any gaps in learning can be addressed
+- Bi-termly monitoring of work against the medium-term plans, so that strengths can be identified and inconsistencies can be addressed

 - Tracking of content against the long-term plan of the school, to ensure the full breadth of the curriculum is met.